Erlangen Program at Large-1: Geometry of Invariants: Space of Cycles

-It is well known that linear-fractional transformations can be linearised by a transition into a~suitable projective space~\cite[Chapter~1]{Olver99}.
-The fundamental idea of the Fill\-more--Springer--Cnops construction (FSCc)~\cite{Cnops02a,Porteous95} is that for linearisation of M\"obius transformation in \(\Space{R}{\sigma}\) the required projective space can be identif\/ied with the \emph{space of all cycles} in \(\Space{R}{\sigma}\).
+It is well known that linear-fractional transformations can be linearised by a transition into a suitable projective space~\cite{Olver99}*{Cha.~1}.
+The fundamental idea of the Schwerdtfeger--Fill\-more--Springer--Cnops construction (SFSCc)~\cites{Schwerdtfeger79a,Cnops02a,Porteous95,FillmoreSpringer90a,Kirillov06,Kisil12a} is that for linearisation of M\"obius transformation in \(\Space{R}{\sigma}\) the required projective space can be identified with the \emph{space of all cycles} in \(\Space{R}{\sigma}\).
 The latter can be associated with certain subset of \(2\times 2\) matrices.
-FSCc can be adopted from~\cite{Cnops02a,Porteous95} to serve all three EPH cases with some interesting modif\/ications. \begin{Definition} Let \(\Space{P}{3}\) be the projective space, i.e.\ collection of the rays passing through points in \(\Space{R}{4}\).
-We def\/ine the following two identif\/ications (depending from some additional parameters~\(\sigma\),~\(\bs\) and~\(s\) described below) which map a point \((k, l, n, m)\in \Space{P}{3}\) to: \begin{itemize}\itemsep=0pt \item[\(Q\):] the cycle (quadric) \(\cycle{}{}\) on \(\Space{R}{\sigma}\) def\/ined by the equations~\eqref{eq:cycle-def} with constant parameters \(k\), \(l\), \(n\), \(m\):
+SFSCc can be adopted from~\cites{Cnops02a,Porteous95} to serve all three EPH cases with some interesting modifications. \begin{definition} Let \(\Space{P}{3}\) be the projective space, i.e. collection of the rays passing through points in \(\Space{R}{4}\).
+We define the following two identifications (depending from some additional parameters \(\sigma\), \(\bs\) and \(s\) described below) which map a point \((k, l, n, m)\in \Space{P}{3}\) to: \begin{itemize} \item[\(Q\):] the cycle (quadric) \(\cycle{}{}\) on \(\Space{R}{\sigma}\) defined by the equations~\eqref{eq:cycle-def} with constant parameters \(k\), \(l\), \(n\), \(m\):

 for some \(\Cliff{\sigma}\) with generators \(e_0^2=-1\), \(e_1^2=\sigma\). \item[\(M\):] the ray of \(2\times 2\) matrices passing through